Lord Caitanya's Prasadam Pastimes, Part 3

 Sacimata's Vision of Lord Krsna Caitanya

-Dec 19, CANADA (SUN) The Sankirtan travels and prasadam pastimes of Sri Caitanya Mahaprabhu.
+Jul 21, 2011 CANADA (SUN) A re-presentation of the 2007 series on the Sankirtan travels and prasadam pastimes of Sri Caitanya Mahaprabhu.

 Mother Saci and Raghava Pandita's Coconut Offering

 "Sri Caitanya Mahaprabhu ordered Nityananda Prabhu,"Go to Bengal and, without restriction, manifest devotional service to the Lord, Krsna consciousness."

 PURPORT: Sri Caitanya Mahaprabhu thus ordered Nityananda Prabhu to deliver all the Bengalis to devotional service.
 In Bhagavad-gita (9.32) it is said:

 mam hi partha vyapasritya